 There’s no doubt that 2020 was a very difficult year, but some of the year’s most hopeful news came as the year was winding to a close.
 The U.S. Food and Drug Administration (FDA) approved two COVID-19 vaccines, one from Pfizer-BioNTech and one from Moderna.
-The first people in the U.S. were vaccinated in mid-December.
+Since then, the FDA has approved additional options, including a one-dose Johnson & Johnson vaccine, Pfizer options for kids ages 5-17, and booster vaccines.

-Clinical trials showed that the two currently available vaccines are highly effective at preventing serious illness from COVID-19.
+Clinical trials showed that the vaccines are highly effective at preventing serious illness from COVID-19.
 Researchers are developing and testing additional vaccines, including one at UVA that won't be impacted by heat.

 COVID Vaccine Q&A